 Winter in the UK can be unpredictable and within the same week temperatures can plummet from double-figures to freezing.
 It’s not uncommon to experience at least three seasons in the same day.
 I’m obsessed with checking the weather forecast even just before I plan to ride in case it’s changed from the previous night.
 Experience has taught me that layering is key – I hate being cold and find that if I can keep my core warm I’m less likely to get numb fingers and toes.

 During winter I always wear thermal bib tights that have added water-repellence since puddles tend to be a certainty in my local area (even when I genuinely can’t remember when it last rained).
 I prefer bibs to waist-tights; although they are slightly more effort for the previously mentioned ‘nature breaks,’ having the additional body-coverage makes a big difference in keeping drafts out and heat in.
 On milder days the dhb Aeron Women's Rain Defence Bib Tight are perfect because I never get too warm in them even when I’m putting in a big effort.
 For those days when temperatures don’t creep much above one or two degrees, keeping your legs warm becomes extra-important as the cold can affect your muscles and joints.
-I always look for thermal bib tights with a Roubaix lining which means the inside is super-soft against the skin and I like to wear ones that have clever panelling for extra comfort and targeted protection from road-spray like the Gore Bike Wear Element 2.0 Thermo Bib Tights+.
+I always look for thermal bib tights with a Roubaix lining which means the inside is super-soft against the skin and I like to wear ones that have clever panelling for extra comfort and targeted protection from road-spray like the Castelli Women's Nanoflex Pro 2 Bib Tights.

 Protect your extremities